The Benchmark M Dwarf Eclipsing Binary CM Draconis With TESS: Spots, Flares and Ultra-Precise Parameters: ANALYSIS DISCUSSION

 \subsubsection{Spot Phase}

 Since flares and spots are expected to be associated, one might expect that more flares will occur when the spot modulation flux is negative.
 This is because a negative flux implies a higher-than-average concentration of spots facing the observer, and hence associated flares would also face the observer.
-However, we see in Fig.~\ref{fig:flare_histograms} (top) that in fact the opposite is true: 77 flares (62\%) coincide with a positive spot modulation flux.
+However, we see in Fig.~\ref{fig:flare_histograms} (top) that in fact the opposite is true: 104 flares (64\%) coincide with a positive spot modulation flux.
 The spot modulation flux is taken as the \textsc{wotan} trend fitted in Sect.~\ref{sec:data_acquisition} with the parabolic TESS-orbit trends removed according to Fig.~\ref{fig:parabolas}.
 There is a slight asymmetry in the spot modulation flux overall - 52\% of all data points are positive - but this is not enough to account for the asymmetry in Fig.~\ref{fig:flare_histograms} (top).

 We quantify the significance of our apparent correlation between flare occurrence and positive spot flux using a simple bootstrap test.
-We randomly draw 125 flares across our time series and test if 77 or more flares correspond to a positive flux.
+We randomly draw 163 flares across our time series and test if 104 or more flares correspond to a positive flux.
 We repeat this process $10^4$ times.
-From this derive a p-value of 0.0315, which implies tentative but non-conclusive evidence of a positive correlation between the flare rate and positive spot modulation.
+From this derive a p-value of 0.0083.
+This implies good evidence of a positive correlation between the flare rate and positive spot modulation.

-As previously stated, one might expect a positive correlation between the flare rate and {\it negative} spot modulation.
-As a second test, we conduct a one-sample Student t-test, comparing the distribution of the spot flux of the 125 flares to a normal distribution with a mean of zero.
-We return $t_{\rm stat}=0.665$.
-From this, we reject the null hypothesis that flares are normally distributed around a mean of zero spot flux, but only at a confidence of 75\%.
+As a second test, we conduct a one-sample Student t-test, comparing the distribution of the spot flux of the 163 flares to a normal distribution with a mean of zero.
+We return $t_{\rm stat}=1.942$ and a p-value of 0.054.
+We interpret this as moderate evidence that the flares are not normally distributed around zero spot modulation flux.
 We also note a caveat that an assumption of the Student t-test is that events are independent, whereas flares may exhibit ``sympathetic flaring'', where the production of one flare may increase the likelihood of subsequent flares shortly after \citep{Moon2002,feinstein2022}.
 We do not analyse sympathetic flaring in CM Dra.

-Overall, our data are not sufficient to demonstrate that flares are {\it inversely} correlated with spots, but we can at least say that we do not see a {\it strong correlation} between spots and flares.
-Our surprising result is actually consistent with some recent literature studies. \citet{Dal2011,Hawley2014,Doyle2018} both found no correlation between flare rate and rotational phase. \citet{Roettenbacher2018} found no correlation for the stronger flares and only weak correlation for the weaker flares.